Flaming June (painting Flaming June by Frederic Lord Leighton)

 Julia saw her hand pushing at the water and discovered a fine filmy skin had developed between her fingers.
 Her hair was billowing around her head and as she turned to look down, her legs seemed to meld themselves together and her feet became a large strong mermaid’s tail.
 She was enchanted and zoomed ever deeper.

 A figure was approaching from the left and as it came nearer Julia recognised her sister Zara who had also turned into a mermaid.
-Zara took her by the hand and beckoned for Julia to follow and together they swam along until they reached a sheer cliff face.
+Zara took her by the hand, beckoning for Julia to follow and together they swam along until they reached a sheer cliff face.
 They moved along it and further down, looking at anemones and colourful fish darting in and out and avoiding what might have been a moray eel’s den until they came to a larger cave.

 Julia stopped sharply and grabbed Zara’s hand, pulling her so her sister whirled around to face her.
 Panic began to seep into her bones – this wasn’t right.
 They should not be here, they should be, should be…